tc39/notes/es6/2013-07/july-25.md

 #### Consensus/Resolution

-General Rule
+- General Rule:
     - Non-strict code operates in consistently non-strict manner (This covers the let/const/function* cases)
     - Exception:
     - Only allow duplicate parameter names in simple parameter lists
     - Simple parameter lists are defined by those that do not include rest or defaults or destructuring.

-Consensus: The name of the ClassDeclaration/ClassExpression follows the strict rules for its name.
+- Consensus: The name of the ClassDeclaration/ClassExpression follows the strict rules for its name.
 So it cannot be named "eval" or "arguments".
 Just like for strict function names.

 ## 5.9 Semantics and bounds of Number.isInteger and Number.MAX_INTEGER

 (Allen Wirfs-Brock, originally proposed by Doug Crockford?)

 AWB: What is the value of MAX_INTEGER